 (c) The Commission shall prepare and submit to the Mayor, with a copy to the Council, an annual budget to be included in the regular budget process of the District of Columbia developed in accordance with subchapter I of Chapter 3 of Title 47.
 In addition, each annual capital budget request submitted by the Mayor to the Council shall include as a discrete capital project a public arts fund in the amount of 1% of the total authority requested for the construction, renovation, and repair of public facilities and institutions, exclusive of land acquisition and infrastructure.
 Public arts fund financing shall be used by the Commission to fund the creation, installation, and maintenance of public art.
 The commissioning of artists and the selection, approval, placement, and maintenance of public art shall be the responsibility of the Commission in consultation with both the Department of Public Works and, if applicable, the public official or employee with chief administrative responsibility for the actual use of the public place affected.

-(A) 17% for grants to fund capital projects in support of all eligible arts and humanities organizations; provided, that during Fiscal Years 2021, 2022, and 2023, these grant funds may be used, if approved by the Commission, to pay:
+(i) 14.95% for grants to fund capital projects in support of eligible arts and humanities organizations;

-(B)(i) 54% for General Operating Support grants to all eligible arts and humanities organizations.
+(ii) 47.48% for General Operating Support grants to eligible arts and humanities organizations;

 (d) The Chairperson shall submit to the Mayor and the Council the annual reports of the Commission’s activities, the public arts plan required by § 39-204(8), and any other plans, recommendations, and projections for the following year.
 These reports, plans, recommendations, and projections shall accompany the budget request referred to in subsection (c) of this section.

 (e) If any member of the Commission is an employee, member, director, or officer of any organization that has applied to the Commission for a grant, such member shall: